Phantomvv1/KayTrade/README.md

 ```
 > **Note**: The binary will be installed as kaytrade in your $GOPATH/bin directory.

-### Method 2: Install via docker
+### Method 2: Install via Docker

 1. Clone the repository:
 ```sh
 git clone https://github.com/Phantomvv1/KayTrade
 cd KayTrade
 ```
-2. Go into the client directory and run the Dockerfile with the -it flag:
+2. Build and run the Docker container:
 ```sh
 cd client